Allobates femoralis: Biology

-Mating and Reproduction
+Mating and reproduction

-Mating/Courtship Behavior
+Courtship behavior

 Pair formation is initiated when the male Allobates femoralis detects the presence of a female A. femoralis.
 He then leads her to the oviposition site, which is always covered, and the female lays clutches of eggs between dead leaves or beneath a log.
 The leaves or the log thus form a roof over the clutch.
 This behavior known as the "courtship march" refers to when the male initiates the courtship and the female follows him to the oviposition site.

 Although courtship components vary across species of poison frogs, A. femoralis is known to have the longest courtship duration among its species.
 Females rarely reject males and their gesture of courtship, and females also do not evaluate male quality/fitness during courtship.
-However, females sometimes demand prolonged courtship for the following reasons: verification of male’s territory ownership, ovulation stimulation, and benefit of spatial learning and finding clutches in case of mate loss.
+However, females sometimes demand prolonged courtship for the following reasons: verification of male's territory ownership, ovulation stimulation, and benefit of spatial learning and finding clutches in case of mate loss.